 Hamilton’s senior land use and planning managers are preparing for the possibility of a “lame duck” during the 2022 municipal election period.

-Today, at the Development Industry Liaison Committee, Hamilton’s Chief Planner Steve Robichaud said planning staff are working on getting as many planning applications in front of Council during the first half of 2022 in case of a “lame duck” council during the municipal elections period.
+Today, at the Development Industry Liaison Committee, Hamilton’s Chief Planner Steve Robichaud said planning staff are working on getting as many planning applications in front of City Council during the first half of 2022 as possible, in case of a “lame duck” council during the municipal elections period.

-The Ontario Municipal Act states that if less than 75% of incumbent councillors seek reelection, council is restricted from passing any bylaw that allocates spending more than $50,000 or creates a liability for the municipal corporation greater than $50,000.
+The Ontario Municipal Act states that if less than 75% of incumbent members of council seek reelection, council is restricted from passing any bylaw that allocates spending more than $50,000 or creates a liability for the municipal corporation greater than $50,000.
 [Section 275]

 In Hamilton, this means if fewer than 12 members of city council seek reelection, council becomes lame-duck on August 19, 2022.